scaleoutsean/hcicollector/README.md

 HCICollector has the following minimum requirements:

 - A recent Linux VM with Docker CE v19+
+  - Disk capacity: approximately 10GB for OS, 3GB/hour for GraphiteDB in a small environment (see the FAQs or Graphite docs on how to use less storage)
 - Read-only access to management API of SolidFire/Element v11 (Management IP or "MVIP") and vCenter.
 HCICollector can work with Element v10 and v11, but with v10 histogram metrics do not get collected and histogram panels won't work

 ## Installation and configuration

 - Read the Security section below and make a plan based on your security requirements
-- Deploy a VM with a sufficiently large disk (say, 50-100 GB)
+- Deploy a VM with a sufficiently large disk (say, 1,000 GB) or adjust Graphite to retain less data, or shorter
 - Install Docker CE and docker-compose.
 Enable and restart Docker service
-- Clone hcicollector repository (`git clone https://github.com/scaleoutsean/hcicollector`)
+- Clone hcicollector repository (`git clone https://github.com/scaleoutsean/hcicollector`) or download the source code from Releases
 - Execute the install script and provide requested inputs (`cd hcicollector; sudo ./install_hcicollector.sh`)
 - Examine the config files and run `sudo docker-compose up` (recommended the first time as you can visually inspect everything works; stop it with CTRL+C) or `sudo docker-compose up -d` (background mode)
 - Access Grafana at the VM port 80 (see under Security) and login with the temporary password from installation wizard.
 Default Grafana username is `admin`